damianhakert/damianhakert.github.io/source/posts/2017-03-20-gitlab-8-dot-17-dot-4-security-release.html.md

 ports 22 and 443).
 This update also blocks all import attempts from TCP ports below 1024 with the exception of ports 22, 80 and 443.
 [17286]

-Thanks to [Strukt] at [HackerOne] for reporting this vulnerability.
+Thanks to [Strukt] via [HackerOne] for reporting this vulnerability.

 [17286]: https://gitlab.com/gitlab-org/gitlab-ce/issues/17286
 [Strukt]: https://hackerone.com/strukt

 ### Links in Environments tab vulnerable to tabnabbing

-[edio] from [HackerOne] reported that user-configured Environment links include `target=_blank` but do not also include `rel: noopener noreferrer`.
+[edio] via [HackerOne] reported that user-configured Environment links include `target=_blank` but do not also include `rel: noopener noreferrer`.
 Anyone clicking on these links may therefore be subjected to tabnabbing attacks where a link back to the requesting page is maintained and can be manipulated by the